 - Clarity and organization – A well organized team has far fewer delays and issues that could arise

-- Cost and labor tracking – When you’ve calculated the team’s velocity, you can predict these things much more easily.
+- Project cost and labor tracking – When you’ve calculated the team’s velocity, you can predict these things much more easily.

 How to make a release plan